tonethar/IGME-430-Spring-2021/hw-notes/HW-DomoMaker.md

 ### I-A DomoMaker-A Tips and Hints
 1) PDF of assignment is in myCourses

-2) Start Code is here: https://github.com/IGM-RichMedia-at-RIT/DomoMaker-A-Start - because you will be posting this to Heroku, you might want to Fork the repository and then `gi clone` it (rather than download the ZIP like the instructions say)
+2) Start Code is here: https://github.com/IGM-RichMedia-at-RIT/DomoMaker-A-Start - because you will be posting this to Heroku, you might want to Fork the repository and then `git clone` it (rather than download the ZIP like the instructions say)

 3) If you do NOT have a local instance of MongoDB running, just use your cloud account like we did on the Simple Models HW: